-Popular events that have taken place at the Anthony Wayne Recreation Area include Oktoberfest and Native American Pow-Wow.
-Unfortunately, these festivals were cancelled in 2020.
+Popular events that have taken place at the Anthony Wayne Recreation Area include:

 #1: Bear Mountain Ice Rink

-The Bear Mountain outdoor ice skating rink is generally open seasonally from late October through March (weather permitting).
+The Bear Mountain outdoor ice skating rink is generally open seasonally from November through March (weather permitting).

 You can bring your own skates or rent some.

 An admission fee is charged whether you skate or not.
-The rink is outdoors and is not covered, so please dress warmly.
+The rink is outdoors and is not covered, so please dress accordingly.